Central Bank of Azerbaijan holds regular currency auction

-BAKU, Azerbaijan, May 12.
-Central Bank of Azerbaijan (CBA) held a regular currency auction with the participation of the Azerbaijani State Oil Fund (SOFAZ) on May 12, Trend reports citing the CBA.
+BAKU, Azerbaijan, May 17.
+Central Bank of Azerbaijan (CBA) held a regular currency auction with the participation of the Azerbaijani State Oil Fund (SOFAZ), Trend reports citing the CBA.

 The weighted average exchange rate was 1.7 AZN per 1 USD following the auction.